Crash of an Avro 679 Manchester I in Lastrup: 6 killed

 Circumstances:

-The airplane departed RAF Scampton at 0150LT on an operation to Essen.
-Passing over the Netherlands, it was shot down by a German fighter and crashed in a canal in Oranje.
-Five crew members were killed and two others became PoW.
+The airplane departed RAF Woolfox Lodge at 0035LT on a bombing mission to Essen, Germany.
+While overflying Belgium at night, it was shot down by a German fighter and crashed in a field located in Piringen, some 3 km west of Tongeren.
+All seven crew members were killed.

 Probable cause: